Timolol-Solofarm, eye drops 0.5% 5 ml

 Rarely: cerebral ischemia, dizziness, migraine.

-With unknown frequency: impaired cerebral circulation, fainting, paresthesia, dizziness, aggravation of the course of myasthenia gravis.
+With unknown frequency: cerebrovascular accident, fainting, paresthesia, dizziness, worsening myasthenia gravis.

-With unknown frequency: psoriasis or worsening of the course of psoriasis, localized rash, and alopecia.
+With unknown frequency: psoriasis or worsening of psoriasis, localized rash, and elopice.

-Connective tissue disorders With unknown frequency: arthropathy. muscle pain.
+Connective tissue disorders Unknown frequency: arthropathy. muscle pain.

 Allergic reactions

-Respiratory system and mediastinal organs Infrequent: respiratory failure, shortness of breath, bronchitis.
+From the respiratory system and mediastinal organs: Uncommon: respiratory failure, shortness of breath, bronchitis.

-Rarely: bronchospasm (mainly in patients with pre-existing bronchospastic conditions), cough, nasal congestion, upper respiratory tract infections.
+Rarely: bronchospasm (mainly in patients with existing bronchospastic conditions), cough, nasal congestion, upper respiratory tract infections.

-With unknown frequency: subclinical course of hypoglycemia in patients with diabetes mellitus (see section “Special Precautions”).
+With unknown frequency: subclinical hypoglycemia in patients with diabetes mellitus (see section “Special instructions”).

-Unwanted reactions that have occurred after taking timolol or other oral beta- a )reblockers
+Adverse reactions that occurred after taking timolol or other beta-a) repoblockers orally

 Allergic reactions: erythematous rash, fever accompanied by sore throat, laryngosiasm accompanied by distress syndrome.

-General reactions and reactions at the site of administration: pain in the extremities, decreased tolerance to physical activity, decreased body weight.
+General reactions and reactions at the injection site: pain in the extremities, decreased exercise tolerance, weight loss.

-Cardiovascular system: aggravation of arterial insufficiency, in dilatation.
+From the cardiovascular system: worsening arterial insufficiency, dilatation.

-In the digestive system: gastrointestinal ool. hepatomegaly. vomiting. mesenteric artery thrombosis, ischemic colitis.
+From the digestive system: gastrointestinal ool. hepatomegaly. vomiting. thrombosis of mesenteric arteries, ischemic colitis.

-In the blood and lymphatic system: nonthrombocytopenic purpura, thrombocytopenic purpura, agranulocytosis.
+From the blood and lymphatic system: non-thrombocytopenic purpura, thrombocytopenic purpura, agranulocytosis.

-Nervous system disorders/psychiatric disorders: vertigo, decreased concentration of charge, reversible suppression of mental functions progressing to catatonia, acute reversible syndrome characterized by impaired orientation in time and space, emotional lability, some difficulty in perception and decreased ability to perform neuropsychological tests.
+From the nervous system/mental disorders: vertigo, decreased concentration, reversible depression of mental functions progressing to catatonia, acute reversible syndrome characterized by impaired orientation in time and space, emotional lability, some difficulty in perception and a reduced ability to perform neuropsychological tests.

 Overdose

-The following systemic effects characteristic of beta-adrenoblockers may develop: dizziness, headache, arrhythmia, bradycardia, bronchospasm, nausea and vomiting, loss of consciousness, hypotension, shortness of breath, generalized convulsions, cardiogenic shock, heart failure and cardiac arrest.
+The development of systemic effects characteristic of beta-blockers is possible: dizziness, headache, arrhythmia, bradycardia, bronchospasm, nausea and vomiting, loss of consciousness, hypotension, shortness of breath, generalized convulsions, cardiogenic shock, heart failure and cardiac arrest.

-In case of accidental ingestion of timolol, gastric lavage and administration of activated charcoal are necessary.
+In case of accidental ingestion of timolol, gastric lavage and activated charcoal intake are necessary.
 It has been shown that the drug cannot be removed from the body by hemodialysis.

-In case of bradycardia and bradyarrhythmia (in degree II and III atrioventricular block), intravenous administration of atropine sulfate at a dose of 0.25 to 2 mg is recommended; and isoprenaline is indicated to relieve bradycardia partially.
-If bradycardia is difficult to relieve, a pacemaker should be considered.
-In hypotension, administration of simiatomimetics, such as dopamine, dobutamine, neradrenaline is recommended.
-If there is no effect, administration of glucagon.
+With the development of bradycardia and bradyarrhythmia (with atrioventricular block II and III degrees), intravenous administration of atropine sulfate in a dose of 0.25 to 2 mg is recommended; and if bradycardia is partially relieved, the administration of isoprenaline is indicated.
+For difficult-to-control bradycardia, consideration should be given to installing a pacemaker.
+For hypotension, it is recommended to take simiatomimetics, such as dopamine, dobutamine, nerepinephrine.
+If there is no effect, administer glucagon.

-In the development of acute heart failure, use of foxglove drugs and diuretics is recommended, as well as oxygen therapy; if ineffective, intravenous aminophylline administration is recommended.
+With the development of acute heart failure, the use of digitalis and diuretics, as well as oxygen therapy, is recommended; if ineffective, intravenous administration of aminophylline is recommended.

 ---|---|